3saster/fullscrn_huds/readme.txt

 * CHANGELOG *

 > Version 5.X.X (XXX X, 2019)
-  [ALL] Added "Force HUD Override" option.
+  [DOOM/CHEX/HACX/HERETIC] Now displays secondary ammo if the weapon has it [ALL] Added "Force HUD Override" option.
 This will override any other custom HUD and use this HUD, regardless
         of load order (this is intended for autoloading in particular)